 Over time, the environmental and other changes wrought by the Windsor Causeway came to be regarded as pretty much a "fait accompli", and most residents had accepted and adapted to the consequences, both positive and negative.
 A few environmental groups, such as Friends of the Avon River, continued to lobby vigorously for at least a partial removal of the causeway and the reestablishment of the Avon as a tidal river, but with little real anticipation of success.
-However, within the last ten years the largely dormant debate over the Avon Causeway, its impacts and its future has been rekindled with the start of plans to twin Highway 101 from Halifax to the number of fatal accidents on the winding, two lane highway.
+However, within the last ten years the largely dormant debate over the Avon Causeway, its impacts and its future has been rekindled with the start of plans to twin Highway 101 from Halifax to Coldbrook.
+Population growth in the Kentville-New Minas-Wolfville area over the past decade has resulted in a steady increase in traffic and a corresponding rise in the number of fatal accidents on the winding, two lane highway.
 Public pressure to twin the highway has been intense.